blake-molyneux/tempylate/README.rst

 - Follow the Documentation_ guidelines.
 - Write `Tests`_ for each and every function.
 - All files shall be written in UTF8 encoding.
+- The preference is to use single quotes `' '` over double quotes `" "`
+  wherever possible to enhance code readability.

 Documentation